ZahFox/linux-toolbox/docs/redhat/red_hat_certification_study_guide/chapter_4.md

-Display the default zone: `firewall-cmd --get-default-zone` Change the default zone: `firewall-cmd --set-default-zone=internal` List all the configured interfaces and services in a zone: `firewall-cmd --list-all` Add HTTP to the dmz zone: `firewall-cmd --zone=domz --add-service=http` Remove HTTP from the dmz zone: `firewall-cmd --zone=dmz --remove-service=http` Reload the firewall: `firewall-cmd --reload`
+Display the default zone: `firewall-cmd --get-default-zone` Change the default zone: `firewall-cmd --set-default-zone=internal` List all the configured interfaces and services in a zone: `firewall-cmd --list-all` Add HTTP to the dmz zone: `firewall-cmd --zone=dmz --add-service=http` Remove HTTP from the dmz zone: `firewall-cmd --zone=dmz --remove-service=http` Reload the firewall: `firewall-cmd --reload`